an-minyoung/an-minyoung.github.io/_pages/resume.md

 #### Pearce Services - Design Engineer...
 #### <su>2016 - 2019</su>

-My main responsibility was designing infrastructure plans for fiber and cable construction projects.
-Foresight was critical as anything not accounted for would delay the project.
-I coordinated with the lead engineer, field engineer, and other contractors to move the project forward in a timely but comprehensive manner.
+● Facilitated infrastructure plans for major metro ISPs and carriers ● Scope of projects ranged from small businesses to residential communities ● Budgeted construction and labor costs, dispatching engineers on site when necessary

 #### Drive Spotter - Product Engineer...
 #### <su>2015 - 2016</su>

-At Drive Spotter I developed a working prototype using computer vision and machine learning tools.
-Because the company was in its infancy I acted as many roles, addressing CEOs, investors, and vendors.
-A smaller aspect of my role was conducting prior art research and assisting in writing, editing, and revising patents and proposals.
+● Developed a working prototype construction zone detector using OpenCV ● Conducted prior art research; assisted in writing, editing, and revising patents and proposals ● Traveled frequently, giving demonstrations to investors and securing accounts

+#### Medline Industries - R&D Material Technician...
+#### <su>2014 - 2015</su>

+● Conducted tests evaluating material properties of medical products for manufacturers ● Constructed new testing procedures in compliance with relevant ISO regulations ● Quantified experimental data in the final report of quality assurance investigation

 #### Rehabilitation Institute of Chicago - Research Intern...
 #### <su>2014</su>

-I interned at RIC within the Sensory Motor Performance Program.
-Our project was to create an adaptive wheelchair controller for spinal-cord injury patients using IMUs.
-Using machine learning techniques we created a controller that was able to calibrate and integrate IMU datastreams, primarily using Matlab.
-Our experimental results were then presented in an open forum setting.
+● Worked in a small team to develop a novel adaptive wheelchair controller for spinal cord injury patients ● Utilized ML algorithms to optimize sensor data with user ability ● Volunteered for BMES conference